Tanner Glass: Playing style

 Glass has established himself as primarily a fourth-line forward in the NHL.
 His work ethic makes him effective at blocking shots.
 A physical and aggressive player, he is also known to be a capable fighter.
 He has also been recognized as a leader on his teams, serving as an alternate captain with Rochester in the AHL, as well as a captain with Dartmouth during his college career.

 Personal life

 Glass was born in Regina, Saskatchewan, to Fred and Cathy Glass.
 He has a brother, Darnell, and a sister, Shayna.
 Growing up in nearby Craven, Saskatchewan, he graduated from Lumsden High School.
 An honour roll student, Glass also played on several athletic high school teams.
 He won provincial championships in baseball and hockey, as well bronze medals in the 200 metre and 4x100 metre relay track events.
-In July 2011, Glass married Emily Tracy in Seattle, Washington; the couple have two sons together.
+On July 23, 2011, Glass married Emily Tracy in Seattle, Washington; the couple have two sons together.